alex-gutev/live_cells/README.md

 * You have to manually synchronize the state of the cells with the state of the text field, in an event handler.

-Live cells provides a `CellTextField` widget which allows its content to be accessed and controlled by a `ValueCell`.
+The `live_cell_widgets` library provides a collection of widgets which allow their properties to be controlled by cells.

+`CellTextField` is a `TextField` with its content accessed and controlled by a cell, which is provided in the `content` parameter of the `CellTextField` constructor.
+Whenever the content of the field changes, the value of the `content` cell is updated to reflect the content.
+Similarly, whenever the value of the `content` cell changes, the content of the field is updated to reflect the value of the cell.

 Example: